seth-folley/SFStaticNavigationBarController/README.md

 - [ ] gifs for README
 - [ ] improve README
 - [ ] Write Tests
-- [ ] Ability to set different slider sizes and margins for left, center, and right positions
 - [ ] Animation for navigation bar color changes
 - [ ] Different slider animations